 Enjoying a Classic Smoke Session

 A main aspect of smoking is that the results are quick.
 You’ll start to feel the effects set in in just a few minutes.
 That being said, the high from smoking is also a quicker experience.
-Depending how much you smoked, the strain, and your personal tolerance, a high from smoking generally peaks after 30 minutes.
-I prefer this method for when I want to jump right into a creative groove, when I want to get the party going, or when I’m really eager to start relaxing after a long day.
+Depending on how much you smoked, the strain, and your personal tolerance, a high from smoking generally peaks after 30 minutes.
+I prefer this method when I want to jump right into a creative groove, when I want to get the party going, or when I’m really eager to start relaxing after a long day.

-In total, a high from smoking lasts about 1-4 hours.
+In total, the high from smoking lasts about 1-4 hours.
 This shorter time span can work better for a midday session or if you just prefer not to be high for a long time.
 It’s easier to move on with your day or sober up by the end of the party and get back to your regularly scheduled programming.
 Of course, it’s also easy to keep the party going and smoke some more!

 The Growing World of Edibles